photoprism/photoprism-docs/docs/getting-started/updates.md

 # Getting Updates

+!!! info "This open-source project is made possible thanks to our generous sponsors 🌈"
+    If you enjoy using PhotoPrism, please consider supporting us via [Patreon](https://www.patreon.com/photoprism) or [GitHub Sponsors](https://github.com/sponsors/photoprism) — especially if you have feature requests or need help with using our software.
+    Your continued support helps us fund operating costs, external services like satellite maps, and develop new features.
+Thank you very much!

 ### Docker Compose ###

 Open a terminal on your server, and run the following commands to pull the latest container image and restart PhotoPrism: